 The Renewables business unit is an experienced partner for the delivery of offshore wind farm projects and specialist foundations and cable lay services, operating under the Seaway 7 brand.

 As a Luxembourg incorporated entity, the Company does not have a corporate assembly.

-The Board of Directors comprises eight Directors, with the majority of the Directors during any financial year, considered independent in accordance with the rules of the Oslo Børs on which Subsea 7 S.A. is listed and the independence criteria of the Norwegian Code of Practice for Corporate Governance.
+The Board of Directors comprises seven Directors, with the majority of the Directors during any financial year, considered independent in accordance with the rules of the Oslo Børs on which Subsea 7 S.A. is listed and the independence criteria of the Norwegian Code of Practice for Corporate Governance.

 Biographies of the individual Directors can be found here.

 The Board of Directors endeavours to ensure that it is constituted by Directors with a varied background and with the necessary expertise, diversity and capacity to ensure that it can effectively function as a cohesive body.
 Prior to proposing candidates to the relevant general meeting for election to the Board of Directors, the Corporate Governance and Nominations Committee seeks to consult with the Company’s major shareholders before recommending candidates to the Board of Directors.